 How do I stop stray cats from sleeping on my cars at night?
 Mark

-One of the better ways to handle this is to install a light activating motion detector near your car.
+One of the better ways to handle this is to install a motion activated light near your car.
 The light will startle the strays which will make them less likely to park on your vehicle.
 The added benefit is that in being bright, it reduces the sense of stealth that the cats would otherwise have, thus decreasing the allure of your car.

 You can also try Cat Repellent, which folks often use to keep cats off certain places in their homes.
 Keep me posted.
 Simba